 The water drain valves are used to drain water from the water tank and the water supply lines when preparing the motor home for storage or when sanitizing the water system.

 To open or close the drain valves, turn the handles in the directions indicated by the following illustration.

-Drain valve locations are listed on the chart at the end of this section.
+Drain valve locations are listed on the following pages.